The Market Place (Orange County, California): Phase 1

 Construction of Phase I began in 1988 on the Tustin (northwest) side of Jamboree Road, and this phase was opened in three distinct sections.
 The first section opened in 1988, with 400000 sqft of space allotted for home improvement (The Home Depot), furnishings/decor retail stores including the second STØR location (became IKEA in 1992 which relocated to Costa Mesa in 2003, now Best Buy and REI), and a Home Express store (later became Toys R Us, now Nordstrom Rack).
 The second section of Phase I opened in 1989, with 240000 sqft of soft goods and apparel stores like Ross Dress for Less, Kids R Us (later became CompUSA, now Sprouts Farmers Market), and T.J.
 Maxx and electronics stores like The Good Guys! (now PetSmart).
-The third and final section of Phase I opened in 1990, with 120000 sqft of restaurants, services and a six-screen Edwards Theater.
+The third and final section of Phase I opened in 1990, with 120000 sqft of restaurants, services and a six-screen Edwards movie theater complex.